 The filing of an early request for unitary effect does not mean the EPO will delay issuing the decision to grant a European patent or vice versa.
 They are two separate procedures.

 Registration and remedies

-If all of the requirements are met, the EPO will register the unitary effect in the Register for unitary patent protection, and inform the requester of the date of registration.
+If all of the requirements are met (either with an early request for unitary effect or a request filed once the system starts), the EPO will register the unitary effect in the Register for unitary patent protection, and inform the requester of the date of registration.
 This date is crucial for determining the scope of the unitary patent.

 If no request for unitary effect is filed by the one-month deadline, no extension is available and no communication will be issued by the EPO.
 Re-establishment of rights will be available.

 Where a request for unitary effect is filed outside of the one-month deadline, the EPO will issue a communication rejecting the request.
 Re-establishment of rights will be available.